netdata/ebpf-co-re/src/DEVELOPER.md

 ## Compiling kernel

-To be able to test and compile the repo codes, your kernel needs to be compiled with at least the following options:
+To be able to test and compile the repo code, your kernel needs to be compiled with at least the following options:

 ```sh
 CONFIG_DEBUG_INFO_BTF=y